-Lease Details Keilor East Branch The lease agreement is a non-cancellable lease with an initial term of five years which commenced in November 2017.
-The lease has one further five year extension option available.
+Lease Details East Keilor Branch The lease agreement is a non-cancellable lease with an initial term of 2 years which commenced in January 2023.
+The lease has three further 1 year extension options expiring in November 2027.

 The Company assesses at the lease commencement date whether it is reasonably certain to exercise extension options.
-The company reassesses whether it is reasonably certain to exercise the options if there is a significant event or significant change in circumstances within its control.
+The Company reassesses whether it is reasonably certain to exercise the options if there is a significant event or significant change in circumstances within its control.